 In a giant marquee on York’s famous Knavesmire.
 We’ve moved to better facilities opposite York Racecourse Grandstand by the winning post.
 Although the postcode is YO23 1EX - entry will be at the top of Knavesmire Rd through a gate by the owners and trainers entrance and will be signposted.

-The Festival will be held from Wednesday 14th – Saturday 17th September on York Knavesmire but at a different location.
+The Festival will be held from Wednesday 20th – Saturday 23rd September on York Knavesmire.

 Got a question?

 Over the years we have managed to answer quite a few questions about the beer & cider festival.
 We now provide a comprehensive FAQ section to assist you before, during and after.

 5.30pm -11pm on Wednesday 20th and midday -11pm on Thursday 21st to Saturday 23rd.
 Last admissions on all 4 evenings will be 10.30pm (although we can’t imagine you wanting to arrive that late !) and all bars will stop serving at 11pm.

 How do I get to the festival?